Vexed01/Vex-Cogs/docs/cogs/status.rst

 Change what mode to use for updates

-**All**: Every time the service posts an update on an incident, I will send a new message contaning the previus updates as well as the new update.
+**All**: Every time the service posts an update on an incident, I will send a new message containing the previous updates as well as the new update.
 Best used in a fast-moving channel with other users.

-**Latest**: Every time the service posts an update on an incident, I will send a new message contaning only the latest update.
+**Latest**: Every time the service posts an update on an incident, I will send a new message containing only the latest update.
 Best used in a dedicated status channel.

 **Edit**: When a new incident is created, I will sent a new message.
 When this incident is updated, I will then add the update to the original message.
 Best used in a dedicated